gbrammer/grizli/grizli-for-dummies.md

 The details in this book are not designed to help with the basics.
-This book was written selfishly for myself, with the added bonus that if there is anyone else out there that just can't seem to figure something out about Grizli from the documentation or source code, they might get lucky and find the solution here.
+This book was written selfishly for myself, with the added bonus that if there is anyone else out there that just can't seem to figure something out about Grizli from the official documentation or source code, they might get lucky and find the solution here.
 Otherwise, the struggle is real.